loglux/allmypayslips/README.md

 Script reffers to the Windows version of the webdriver (webdriver.exe).
 Update it, if you use Mac or Linux.

-Alternatively to steps 3 and 4, you can use Selenium Grid instead of webdriver, just update 'self.driver =' uncommenting and commenting out correspodning lines.
+Alternatively, to steps 3 and 4, you can use Selenium Grid instead of Webdriver; just update 'self.driver =' uncommenting and commenting out corresponding lines.

 ## Usage